Pointwise Regularity for Fully Nonlinear Elliptic Equations in General Forms: Boundary Ck,a regularity

-Now, we show that $u\in C^{3,\alpha}$, which can be proved by the standard technique of difference quotient.
-The only difference from the interior case is that we can't take the difference quotient along $e_n$.
+Once we have $u\in C^{2,\alpha}(\bar{B}_{3/4}^+)$, the higher regularity can be derived by the standard technique of difference quotient.
+The only difference from the interior case is that we cannot take the difference quotient along $e_n$.
 Let $h>0$ be small and $1\leq l\leq n-1$.
-By taking the difference quotient along $e_l$ on both sides of the equation and applying the Schauder estimates for linear equations, we obtain (similar to \Cref{In-l-62}) that $u_l \in C^{2,\alpha^2}(\bar B_{1/2}^+)$ and
+By taking the difference quotient along $e_l$ on both sides of the equation and applying the Schauder estimates for linear equations, we obtain that $u_l \in C^{2,\alpha^2}(\bar B_{1/2}^+)$ and